-After optimizing and adding glamor to your LinkedIn profile, it is time to network.
+After optimizing and adding glamour to your LinkedIn profile, it is time to network.
 Regular participation in LinkedIn Supply Chain Groups is one way to grow your network and generate more leads as a Supply Chain professional.
-There are several Supply Chain groups on LinkedIn that present the prospect of strengthening connections with other professionals.
+Several Supply Chain groups on LinkedIn present the prospect of strengthening connections with other professionals.

-By default, LinkedIn does not allow sending of messages to professionals you do not know.
-By sharing a group, it becomes a possibility and offers significant benefit.
-Well below are the considerable Benefits of Joining a LinkedIn Group?
+By default, LinkedIn does not allow the sending of messages to professionals you do not know.
+By sharing a group it becomes a possibility and offers significant benefit.
+Well, below are the considerable Benefits of Joining a LinkedIn Group.

 Widen Your Network

-With LinkedIn Supply Chain Groups, you get better connections with professionals, and you can send direct messages to other members of the group.
+With LinkedIn Groups, you get better connections with professionals, and you can send direct messages to other group members.
 You can also ask questions regarding your next supply chain job interview!
-Apparently, there is more to LinkedIn Supply Chain Groups than just sending messages.
+There is more to LinkedIn Supply Chain Groups than just sending messages.
 LinkedIn considers members of a collective group as your 2nd-degree connections.
 This means a considerable increase in your 2nd-degree network only by joining.
-You can create appropriate discussions, comment on other reviews, submit related articles and blog posts.
-The 80/20% rule also rub on here.
-Sharing 80% of exciting content, and one 20% self-promotion.
+You can create appropriate discussions, comment on other reviews, and submit related articles and blog posts.
+The 80/20% rule also rubs on here.

 Direct and Free Communication with Group Members